Canadians' lifestyle changed due to COVID-19

-Newswise — Sixty per cent of roughly 1,600 Canadians who took part in a new McGill University study say their lifestyle habits either stayed the same or improved during the COVID-19 pandemic.
-On the flip side, 40% of participants say they adopted less healthy lifestyle habits, including worsened eating habits, sleep quality, decreased physical activity and weight gain.
-The research is based on the Canadian COVIDiet study of Canadians between the ages of 18 to 89 years old.
-Researchers from McGill’s School of Human Nutrition collected data from across the country during the first wave of infections.
-Using latent class analysis, a statistical method that helps us group together similar individuals based on their characteristics or behaviors, two patterns of lifestyle changes emerged: healthy and less healthy habits.
+Newswise — Approximately 60% of around 1,600 Canadians involved in a fresh study by McGill University reported that their lifestyle habits either remained unchanged or improved amid the COVID-19 pandemic.
+Conversely, 40% of participants revealed adopting unhealthier lifestyle habits, such as deteriorated eating patterns, reduced sleep quality, decreased physical activity, and weight gain.
+The research is derived from the Canadian COVIDiet study, encompassing individuals aged 18 to 89 years.
+Researchers from McGill’s School of Human Nutrition collected nationwide data during the initial wave of infections.
+Employing latent class analysis, a statistical technique that enables the grouping of individuals with similar characteristics or behaviors, two distinct patterns of lifestyle alterations emerged: healthy and unhealthy habits.

-“The good news is that the majority of participants maintained or even improved their lifestyle habits” said Stéphanie Chevalier, Associate Professor of the School of Human Nutrition, who led the team of researchers.
+"The positive aspect is that the majority of participants upheld or even enhanced their lifestyle habits," remarked Stéphanie Chevalier, the leading researcher and Associate Professor of the School of Human Nutrition.

-“Interestingly, people who reported dissatisfaction with their body image, experienced depression or stress, or identified as a gender minority were more likely to adopt less healthy habits,” added Anne-Julie Tessier, a research fellow at Harvard University and lead author of this study.
-“Our reseseach may help in identifying people with higher health risks during a crisis such as a pandemic, and in developing strategies to support people facing mental health challenges to prevent potential health deterioration in the future.”
+"Curiously, individuals who expressed discontent with their body image, encountered depression or stress, or identified as a gender minority exhibited a higher propensity for adopting less healthy habits," noted Anne-Julie Tessier, the lead author of the study and a research fellow at Harvard University.
+"Our investigation can aid in the identification of individuals at heightened health risks during a crisis like a pandemic, and in formulating strategies to assist individuals confronting mental health challenges, thus averting potential health deterioration in the future."

 Lifestyle Behavior Changes and Associated Risk Factors During the COVID-19 Pandemic: Results from the Canadian COVIDiet Online Cohort Study by Anne-Julie Tessier, Stéphanie Chevalier et al., was published in JMIR Public Health and Surveillance.